Defence School of Aeronautical Engineering: No. 1 School of Technical Training

 The RAF's No. 1 School of Technical Training is based at RAF Cosford and provides RAF personnel with mechanical, avionics, weapons and survival equipment training.
 The school trains around 2,000 students per year.

-Aerosystems Engineer and Management Training School
+No. 2 School of Technical Training

 Professional and management training is provided to RAF personnel by the Aerosystems Engineer and Management Training School (AE&MTS) based at RAF Cosford.

-Royal Navy Air Engineering and Survival School
+Royal Naval Air Engineering and Survival Equipment School

-Based at HMS Sultan located at Gosport in Hampshire, the Royal Navy's Air Engineering and Survival School provides aeronautical engineering and survival equipment training to Royal Navy personnel.
+Based at HMS Sultan located at Gosport in Hampshire, the Royal Navy's Air Engineering and Survival Equipment School provides aeronautical engineering and survival equipment training to Royal Navy personnel.
 The school is divided into six elements – a headquarters, 764 Initial Training Squadron, the Advanced Training Group, the Common Training Group, the Specialist Training Group and the Training Support Group.

+School of Army Aeronautical Engineering

+Based at MOD Lyneham in Wiltshire, the Army's aviation engineering school delivers aeronautical engineering training to British Army personnel in the Royal Electrical and Mechanical Engineers (REME).
+SAAE trains potential aeronautical Technicians, Supervisor, Artificers and Engineering Officers for frontline Joint Helicopter Command roles in order to sustain REME Aviation.